 Her teammate Chelsea Randall was also recognised, with the AFLW Players’ Best Captain award, while Daisy Pearce was a popular winner of the Best Captain Award.

-The 2017 AFLW Players Award winners will also be celebrated at the AFL Players’ Association MVP Awards night in September.
+The 2017 AFLW Players Award winners were also celebrated at the AFL Players’ Association MVP Awards night in September.

 AFL Players’ Association MVP Awards

 – Best Captain

 – AFLW Players’ Best Captain award

 – Grant Hattam Award for Journalism Excellence